 - Use emery cloth or sandpaper to take off the coating around the tip of one end.

 - Put this end into the antenna hole and bend the wire outside so it lays against the phone.

 - Using the ruler, cut the wire so that it is about 1.3 inches (3.3 centimeters) past the length of the phone.

 - Tape the section of the wire by the antenna hole down and then put the back of the phone back on.

 Remember that you use these signal boosting hacks at your own risk.
 Some phone warranties may be invalidated if your phone is damaged in any way using these DIY options.

 Improving Your Reception

-It is also noteworthy than certain phones from certain manufacturers are known to have better reception than others.
-Some cell phone networks may also have better coverage in certain areas than others; consider getting new equipment or changing to a provider with better reception in the area(s) where you use your phone the most.
+There are usually several reasons your cell phone reception is poor, and most commonly it's because walls and other structures block the incoming signal.
+Some cell phone networks also have better coverage in certain areas than others; consider getting new equipment or changing to a provider with better reception where you use your phone the most.